UPDATED on Oct. 2, 2020

 If an antenna is out of the question, you can live stream FOX on a variety of streaming services that deliver live TV channels over the Internet.
 Streaming live TV online is pretty much going to replace cable TV and satellite TV at some point.

-Hulu with Live TV, YouTube TV, AT&T TV Now and Sling TV carry local FOX stations in a number of markets.
+Hulu with Live TV, YouTube TV, and Sling TV carry local FOX stations in a number of markets.
 Keep an eye out for FXX and Freeform if you choose a live streaming service because those channels also carry reruns of The Simpsons, according to TV Guide.

 Hulu’s cheapest plan is $5.99 per month, or you can go commercial free for $11.99 per month.
 You can watch thousands of movies and TV shows, including newer ones on A&E, History and ABC.
 And don’t forget about Hulu Originals such as The Handmaid’s Tale and Letterkenny.

-Disney+ has Seasons 1 through Season 30 of The Simpsons.
-At $6.99 per month, Disney+ is the best deal for having access to the most episodes of The Simpsons outside of catching reruns on a TV antenna.
+Disney+has Seasons 1 through Season 31 of The Simpsons.
+At $6.99 per month, Disney+ is the best deal for watching the most episodes of The Simpsons outside of catching reruns on a TV antenna.

 Subscribing to Disney+ is ideal for the type of fan who wants to jump around and watch favorite episodes like “The Itchy & Scratchy & Poochie Show” or “Deep Space Homer”.